mittagessen/kraken/docs/api.rst

         >>> record.script

 Sometimes the undecoded raw output of the network is required.
 The :math:`C
-\times W` softmax output matrix is accessible as an attribute on the :class:`kraken.lib.models.TorchSeqRecognizer` after each step of the :func:`kraken.rpred.rpred` iterator.
+\times W` softmax output matrix is accessible as the `outputs` attribute on the :class:`kraken.lib.models.TorchSeqRecognizer` after each step of the :func:`kraken.rpred.rpred` iterator.
 To get a mapping from the label space :math:`C` the network operates in to Unicode code points a codec is used.
 An arbitrary sequence of labels can generate an arbitrary number of Unicode code points although usually the relation is one-to-one.

 .. code-block:: python